csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 Some comments to this code:

 - Line 12-13: The sample *fox.wav* is loaded into function table *giSample* via [GEN](https://csound.com/docs/manual/ScoreGenRef.html) routine [01](https://csound.com/docs/manual/GEN01.html).
-Note that we are using here -1 instead of 1 because we don't want to normalize the sound.[^2] \
+Note that we are using here -1 instead of 1 because we don't want to normalize the sound.^[
+This decision is completely up to the user.] \
 The triangular shape is loaded via [GEN 20](https://csound.com/docs/manual/GEN20.html) which offers a good selection of different envelope shapes.
 - Line 14: `giSampleLen = ftlen(giSample)/sr`.
 This calculates the length of the sample in seconds, as length of the function table divided by the sample rate.
 It makes sense to store this in a global variable because we are using it in the *Grain* instrument again and again.
-- Line 23: `aEnv = poscil3:a(ampdb(iVolume),1/p3,giEnv)`.
+- Line 23:`aEnv = poscil3:a(ampdb(iVolume),1/p3,giEnv)`.
 The envelope (as audio signal) is reading the table *giEnv* in which a triangular shape is stored.
 We set the amplitude of the oscillator to `ampdb(iVolume)`, so to the amplitude equivalent of the *iVolume* decibel value.
 The frequency of the oscillator is *1/p3* because we want to read the envelope exactly once during the performance time of this instrument instance.
-- Line 24: `aSound = poscil3:a(aEnv,iSpeed/giSampleLen,giSample,iStart/giSampleLen)`.
+- Line 24: `aSound = poscil3:a(aEnv,iSpeed/giSampleLen, \\
+giSample,iStart/giSampleLen)`.
 Again this is a [poscil3](https://csound.com/docs/manual/poscil3.html) oscillator reading a table.
 The table is here *giSample*; the amplitude of the oscillator is the *aEnv* signal we produced.
 The frequency of reading the table in normal speed is *1/giSampleLen*; if we include the speed changes, it is *iSpeed/giSampleLen*.
 The starting point to read the table is given to the oscillator as phase value (0=start to 1=end of the table).
 So we must divide *iStart* by *giSampleLen* to get this value.

-[^2]: This decision is completely up to the user.

 ### The Granulator Unit